Quarterly Financial Report for the quarter ended December 31, 2019

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-Compared to the previous year, total budgetary expenditures recorded in the third quarter have increased by $427,435, from $7,337,683 to $7,765,118, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
-This increase is mainly attributable to an increase in the Personnel, Acquisition of Machinery and Equipment, Transportation and communications, Information, and Professional and special services categories as explained below:
+Compared to the previous year, total budgetary expenditures recorded in the third quarter have increased by $904,036, from $7,765,118 to $8,669,154, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
+This increase is mainly attributable to an increase in the Personnel and Acquisition of machinery and equipment expense categories.
+These increases are offset by a reduction in the Transportation and communications and Information expense categories as explained below:

-- The expenditures in the Personnel category have increase by $152,985 and is primarily due to the additional resources required to address the influx of air travel complaints.
+- The expenditures in the Personnel category have increased by $1,046,189 and is primarily due to the retroactive payment of salaries owed and the increased rates of pay stemming from the renewal of collective agreements.
+In addition, additional resources were required to address the influx of air travel complaints.

-- The expenditures in the Acquisition of Machinery and Equipment category have increased by $73,057 and is primarily due to the purchase of informatics equipment, such as servers, in order to replace outdated equipment and support the CTA's increasing workload and personnel.
+- The expenditures in the Acquisition of machinery and equipment have increased by $62,334 due to the purchase of informatics equipment in order to replace outdated equipment and support the CTA's increasing workload and personnel.

 With respect to all other budgetary expenditures by Standard Object, overall expenditures are similar to those of the previous fiscal year.
 Any difference is primarily attributable to the period in which the purchases were settled.